SIMPLIFY YOUR SPACE

 And our clutter costs us a lot more than space alone.
 We pay in time, money, health, effectiveness, and relationships.
 There is a high cost to clutter.

 I've found that most women are more than willing to let stuff go, they just need a little encouragement and, often, some hands-on help.
-But it feels good to let the extraneous go, like a burden rolling off our back.
+It feels good to let the extraneous go, like a burden rolling off our back.
 Anne Morrow Lindberg wrote, "I came to understand the serene secret to truly enjoying life.
 It is figuring out how little one can get along with, not how much."

 Choose the Best